 The village laid out on a grid of landscaped pedestrian-only sidewalks was spotless.
 We could see trash bins placed on practically every corner of the street.

-Before arriving in this place, our tour guide had told us to go to Las Margaritas Restaurante.
+Before arriving at this place, our tour guide had told us to go to Las Margaritas Restaurante.
 Located almost at the end of the street, we weren’t sure where it was at first, but after asking around, our group finally found the place.

-When we got to the restaurant, we immediately queue up to get our meal.
+When we got to the restaurant, we immediately queued up to get our meal.
 They served the lunch in a buffet style, but with the staff controlling the portion of dishes.
 However, because we arrived quite late, most of the food wasn’t warm anymore.